JssDWt/snappcar-challenge-frontend/README.md

   - Creating an awesome look and feel.
 (Because that simply takes time)
 - You can login with the specified credentials.
 You cannot logout.
 (Would logout automatically after 7 days).
 If you want to logout you can clear the local storage.

+## Running the project
+- Requires node (v12.10.0?) and Angular cli (v8.3.6?) to be installed
+- open a terminal inside the git repo and run the following commands: npm install ng serve

 ## About the project
 Included routing, components and services to show I know Angular basics.
 Included an auth guard